KarolCiesluk/wiki-browser/README.md

 ## Description

-The Wiki Browser is an app based on [Media Wiki REST_API](https://www.mediawiki.org/wiki/API:REST_API/Reference) that allows you to search wikipedia articles.
+The Wiki Browser is an app based on [MediaWiki REST_API](https://www.mediawiki.org/wiki/API:REST_API/Reference) that allows you to search wikipedia articles.
 Currently only search for articles in english is available.

 You have possibility to view:
 - List of articles with short description and miniature images.